lililiyabbayx/Your-ASIAN-Mom/README.md

 # YourAsianMom brainrot jia.seed hackathon
+# Used PEARAI to assist me throughout the project and guess what
-# Fun fact the readme was written by PEARAI
+#  the readme was written by PEARAI

 ![App Screenshot](Screenshot%202024-12-01%20200515.png)